bdura/edsnlp/docs/tutorials/endlines.md

     added to respect the layout during the edition of the PDF.

 The aim of this tutorial is to train a unsupervised model to detect this _false endlines_ and to use it for inference.
-The implemented model is based on the work of Zweigenbaum et al[@zweigenbaum2016].
+The implemented model is based on the work of [@zweigenbaum2016].

 ## Training the model